-- The purpose of this section is to tell your reader how your ran/solved your model. - Suggested outline: - In one paragraph, describe - the software you used to run/solve your model, and - ♦ your computing environment (i.e., operating system, CPU type and speed, amount of RAM) - In the next paragraph, describe the different variants of the model you ran/solved. - ♦ For optimization models: the instances (i.e. variations of input data) you solved. - ♦ For statistical models: the combinations of dependent and independent variables you considered. - ♦ For simulation models: the alternatives you tested, and the number of replications for each alternative.
+- The purpose of this section is to tell your reader how your ran/solved your model. - Suggested outline: - In one paragraph, describe - the software you used to run/solve your model, and - ♦ your computing environment (i.e., operating system, CPU type and speed, amount of RAM) - o In the next paragraph, describe the different variants of the model you ran/solved. - ♦ For optimization models: the instances (i.e. variations of input data) you solved. - ♦ For statistical models: the combinations of dependent and independent variables you considered. - ♦ For simulation models: the alternatives you tested, and the number of replications for each alternative. - If you created a user interface for your model, in another paragraph: - Describe the programming languages and software you used to create the user interface. - ♦ Describe how your target user will use your interface, step-by-step.
+Include screenshots.